oracle-devrel/technology-engineering/app-dev/devops-and-containers/functions/java-helloworld-with-local-dev-and-oci-functions/README.md

 <p>

 I've installed maven and <code>Fn cli</code> on my mac.
-Thisn is how to do the <a href="https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsinstallfncli.htm">Fn cli install</a> or here <a href="https://fnproject.io/tutorials/install/">following the Fn tutorial</a>.
+This is how to do the <a href="https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsinstallfncli.htm">Fn cli install</a> or like in here <a href="https://fnproject.io/tutorials/install/">following the Fn tutorial</a>.

 <p>